byexpert110/codeigniter-blog/README.md

 Create Database named - 'blogproject'.<br>
 Use the file blogproject.sql to import it into the database which you just created.<br>

+# Login Credentials
+When the sql file is imported successfully you can use the below login credentials for the exploring the project:-<br>
+Username: test Password: test <br>
+Username: medge Password: medge <br>

 # Requirements
 XAMPP server<br>
 Stable Internet Connection